Music Hall MMF 1.3 Turntable Reviewed

 I recently reviewed the Andover Audio SpinDeck 2.
 This is a well-built turntable with easy-to-use speed controls to change between 33 and 45 RPM should you need to, and it comes in both white and black.
 I enjoyed some of the features that made it easy to use, especially at entry level pricing.

-If you’re looking for something with a few more bells and whistles, you can check out the Audio-Technica AT-LPW50BT.
+If you’re looking for something with a few more bells and whistles, you can check out the Audio-Technica AT-LPW50BT (buy at Crutchfield).
 This turntable is $150 more than the Music Hall, but it does include a Bluetooth transmitter if you would like to listen to your vinyl through some wireless headphones, and it comes in a nice wood grain (if you prefer that aesthetic), but it doesn’t play at 78 RPM if you’re someone with some older records in your collection that play at that speed.
 When Brian Kahn reviewed the Audio-Technica AT-LPW50BT turntable, he noted how Audio-Technica has made it easy for you to upgrade the stylus on this unit, and he felt it was worth the money at its price.

 Music Hall MMF 1.3 turntable reviewed by Andrew Dewhirst